swak/8th-ndn-hackathon.github.io/hacks.md

 **Expected Outcome**

-If one’s OS supports docker, it can talk in NDN in a very simple way.
+If one's OS supports docker, it can talk in NDN in a very simple way.

 ---